 Every so often, Futaba will handle a problem in a way that shocks me with how down-to-earth and mature it is.
 A prime example of this is when she discovers that Yuri has developed a crush on Kou, right around the same time that she realizes that she herself still has feelings for him.
 Rather then be petty and jealous or try to hide her true feelings, Futaba tells Yuri the truth about how she also likes Kou and, because their friendship is so important to both of them, they talk it out and agree to wish each other luck and do their best to accept the outcome if Kou decides to go-out with either of them.
 It is the sweetest scene in the series and I love that they were able to work the situation out early and stay friends, instead of having the problem grow bigger and bigger until it blew up in their faces because Futaba couldn’t just be honest.
 I wish more shoujo heroines were this practical.

 Both Yuri and Shoko have their own adorable romance sub-plots that are delightful to read.
 I don’t think it’s much of a spoiler to reveal that Yuri’s crush on Kou doesn’t pan out for her.
 True to her word, she doesn’t dwell on her rejection and moves on and eventually falls for a different boy and has a wholesome little romance with him.
 Meanwhile, Kominato has a huge crush on Shoko and spends just about the entire series pining after her.
 Kominato is a sweet guy and, by the end of the series, I was even more invested in seeing things work out between him and Shoko then I was in the main couple.
 Both of these relationships add to the cuteness and overall flavour of the series and I was glad that they were included.

-So, overall, there is a lot of things to like about Ao Haru Ride, but it isn’t a perfect series and, as I mentioned at the beginning of this review, there were a few things that had me shaking my head in frustration.
+So, overall, there are a lot of things to like about Ao Haru Ride, but it isn’t a perfect series and, as I mentioned at the beginning of this review, there were a few things that had me shaking my head in frustration.